FindoraNetwork/findora-wiki/docs/Reference-Dapps/rialto-bridge/1 - rialto-overview.md

 - After the deposit hits the token contract, a deposit event is triggered that passes the message to the relayer, and the relayer itself broadcasts this information to the bridge contract of the destination chain.
 Then a vote happens on the proposal.
 - Voting on the destination chain means that relayers get the proposal and initiate a process where every one of them votes.
 With every vote from a relayer, the broadcast status moves through the different stages from active to executed.
-- The executed stage is passed and finally the bridge calls the handler contract that eventually moves the data to the tToken for minting
+- The executed stage is passed and finally the bridge calls the handler contract that eventually moves the data to the token contract for minting